czymh/JiutianDR/pages/pub.md

 ---
 layout: post
-title: Publications using Jiutian simulations
+#title: Publications using Jiutian simulations
 permalink: /pub/
 ---

+## Publications using Jiutian simulations

 - <em> Please email us if we are missing your relevant work here.</em>